 Home insurance in Delaware

-Each state is different when it comes to what could impact your home, so it is important to consider state-specific factors.
+Each state is different when it comes to what could impact your home, so considering state-specific factors is an important step in the insurance process.
 Delaware is known for significant flooding and heavy rainfalls throughout the year, which can lead to property damage.

 Common causes of loss in Delaware

-Understanding what could damage your home is an important part of determining what insurance coverage you may need.
+Understanding what could damage your home is an important part of determining what insurance options to purchase and how much coverage you may need.
 Some common causes of loss in the state include:

 - Flood damage: Delaware sustained damage in three of the 10 most significant flood events between 2005 and 2016.
 Homes along the beachside are particularly prone to rising water.
 Each county in Delaware is at a higher-than-average risk for flooding.